argonne-lcf/ai-testbed-userdocs/docs/sambanova/Example-Multi-Node-Programs.md

   - **--nodes 2**

     The number of nodes to use.
 Currently there are two nodes.
-Soon there will be four.

   - **--nodelist sm-02,sm-01**